Pavlo Vyshebaba

-Pavlo Oleksandrovych Vyshebaba (born March 28, 1986, Kramatorsk, Donetsk region, Ukrainian SSR) is a Ukrainian eco-activist, musician and writer.
+Pavlo Oleksandrovych Vyshebaba (born March 28, 1986, in Kramatorsk, Donetsk region, Soviet Union) is a Ukrainian eco-activist, musician and writer.
 Co-founder and head of the "One Planet" NGO, UNDP envoy for tolerance in Ukraine.

 Early life and education

 Pavlo Vyshebaba was born in Kramatorsk.
 He began studying engineering at the Donbas Machine-Building Academy, but after the third year he withdrew and enrolled in journalism at the Mariupol State University.
 During his studies, he worked for three years in the newspaper "Priazovsky rabochy".

+As a child, Vyshebaba was not admitted to the Kramatorsk music school, noting that he lacked any musical abilities.

 In 2012, after graduating with honors from the university, he moved to Kyiv.
 Took an active part in the Revolution of Dignity, in particular in the work of the press center of the National Resistance Headquarters.
 After the overthrow of the Yanukovych regime, he worked for a year and a half in the press service of the Cabinet of ministers of Ukraine, dealing with international communication and relations between ministries.

 He refused to use the Russian language, switching to Ukrainian, arguing that this act was the occupation of Kramatorsk by "mercenaries of the Russian Federation and collaborators".

 In 2013, he became a vegetarian, in 2015 he became a vegan, finally giving up seafood and clothing made from animals.